 5. Choose a steel pendant lamp for an industrial look

 We’ve been obsessed with industrial style kitchens for a long time and we think we are ready to start incorporating this pared back look in our living rooms.
-Oversized metallic pendant lights instantly bring that vibe into a room, plus they make for great ambient lighting.
+Oversized metallic pendant lights, like this Keats Pendant from Neptune, instantly bring that vibe into a room, plus they make for great ambient lighting.
 Just be aware the light they produce can be harsh, so level it out with soft spot lights and warmer accent lights.

 6. Create a Moroccan vibe with lanterns

 Mix and match lanterns of different sizes and patterns, throw down some floor cushions, pile up plenty of textiles and transform your living room into a full on kasbah.
 Okay, not quite but you get what we are going for.

 Lights4fun has a huge selection of lanterns which come with warm LED candles inside so you won't need to worry about the fire hazard that comes with having numerous exposed flames dotted around your living room.